Not just a Book Town

 Get the lay of the land and go on a guided walking tour of Hay on Wye.
 Find out it’s history and culture and get an insider’s guide on the best shops and places to eat.
 Coffee and cake included!

-Eat here: Go for Brunch at The Globe at Hay
+Eat here: Go for Sunday Lunch at Hay Castle

 Monday in Hay on Wye